Skip to content

 Step 2

 Follow the road until you come to a crossroads.
 Cross over and take the road opposite (take care here).
 Follow until you come to Lime Tree Avenue.
-Cross here (busy road, take care), turn right and after a few metres turn left along a tarmac lane (normally traffic-free).
-Cross over a cattle grid.
+Cross here (busy road, take care), turn right and after approximately 100 metres, turn left along a tarmac road past/through a wooden barrier (normally traffic-free).
+Further on. go through a gate adjacent to the cattle grid.

 Step 3

-You will notice an information board about heathland on your left.
-Just after this on the right, follow a grassy track leading uphill into woodland as the path bears left and becomes more distinct.
-Continue along this path, passing through a gate until you reach a road.
-Turn right here and then left at a wooden barrier.
+Look out for an information board about heathland on your left.
+Almost opposite, on the right, is an orange way mark.
+Take the path on the right to follow orange way marker.
+Follow a grassy track leading uphill into woodland.
+Take the first left onto a woodland path heading towards a metal gate.
+Continue through the gate and turn right.
+Do not turn off this path until you reach a road.
+Turn right following the orange way marker at the roadside.
+Cross the road where you see a wooden barrier on the opposite side.
+Follow the path past the barrier.
 At the T-junction with a red shale path, turn left (beware of cyclists).

 Step 4